mcpython4-coding/Documentation/mcpython/common/mod/Mod.md

         function mod_string(self)

-            will transform the mod into an string
+            Will transform the mod into a string for display purposes

         function __repr__(self)

         function add_load_default_resources(self, path_name=None)

-            adds the default resource locations for loading into the system
+            Adds the default resource locations for loading into the system
             :param path_name: optional: the namespace to load

         function add_dependency(self, depend: typing.Union[str, ModDependency])

-            will add an dependency into the system; The selected mod will be loaded before this one
+            Will add a dependency into the system; The selected mod will be loaded before this one
             :param depend: the mod to depend on

         function add_not_load_dependency(self, depend: typing.Union[str, ModDependency])

-            will add an dependency without setting load_after for this mod
+            Will add a dependency without setting load_after for this mod
             :param depend: the mod to depend on

         function add_not_compatible(self, depend: typing.Union[str, ModDependency])

-            sets an mod for not loadable together with another one (e.g. useful on mod rename)
+            Sets a mod for not loadable together with another one, meaning incompatibility, for example
             :param depend: the mod to not load with